Farang998/Converge/documentation/elicitation techniques/usecase_and_scenario.md

 * **User Not Authenticated:** If the team member is not logged in, the system redirects them to the login page before proceeding.
 * **Already Joined:** If the team member has already joined the workspace, the system notifies them and directly opens the workspace.
 * **System/Network Error:** If the system fails to add the member due to a server/network issue, an error message appears, and the user is asked to try again later.

+---

+**6. Use Case: Assign Task to Team Member**

+**Goal:**
+Team leader wants to assign a task to a specific team member to track project progress.

+**Actors:**
+Team Leader

+**Preconditions:**
+* Team leader is logged into the system.
+* A project workspace is already created.
+* Team member has joined the project.

+**Postconditions:**
+* Task is assigned and appears in the team member's task dashboard.
+* Notification is sent to the assigned team member.

+**Main Flow:**
+1. Team Leader logs into the system and opens the project workspace.
+2. Navigates to the 'Tasks' tab.
+3. Clicks **Create Task** and fills in task name, description, deadline, and assignee.
+4. Selects a specific Team Member from the dropdown.
+5. Clicks **Assign.**
+6. Team Member receives a notification that a new task has been assigned.
+7. Task appears in the Team Member’s dashboard.

+**Exception Flows:**
+* **Team Member Not Found:** If the selected member is not part of the project, the system shows an error message.
+* **Missing Details:** If task details (name, deadline) are not filled, the system prompts the user to complete all fields.
+* **System Error:** If the task cannot be created due to a backend error, the system displays an error message.